GeoDaCenter/covid-histories/docs/README.md

 #### CloudFront Distribution

 Create a new CloudFront distribution with an origin that points to the S3 bucket.
 Set the origin path to `/public`.
-WAF: Do not enable security protections.
+Leave all other default settings.
+In the WAF section, "Do not enable security precautions".

-The id should be placed in `APP_AWS_CLOUDFRONT_DISTRIBUTION_ID`.
+The id of the new distribution should be placed in `APP_AWS_CLOUDFRONT_DISTRIBUTION_ID`.

 #### IAM user